-Given the lack of existing records and the distance of almost 500m from a pool, it is considered highly unlikely that Great Crested Newt is present within the site.
+Given the lack of existing records and the lack of pools within 250m from a pool, it is considered highly unlikely that Great Crested Newt is present within the site.

 4.4.3 Otter and Water Vole

 Otter has been recorded in the surrounds but, given the lack of suitable habitat on or close to the site, it is considered highly unlikely that these two species are present within or close to the site.